ruzbyte/linux-wallpaperengine-ui/README.md

 2. **Select**: Click on a wallpaper to view details.
 3. **Configure**: Select a monitor and scaling mode, then click "Set for Monitor".
 4. **Apply**: Go to the "Monitors" tab to review your setup.
 Adjust global settings (FPS, etc.) and click "Apply All" to launch the wallpaper engine.

+## Special Thanks to

+- [Almamu](https://github.com/Almamu) creator of the actual wallpaperengine

+Now I finally have my wallpapers on linux :)